 What genres do you write in?

 Faerie Blood and Bone Walker are urban fantasy, and other works set in the same universe will generally be in the same genre.
 The Rebels of Adalonia trilogy is high fantasy, though with a more post-medieval feel to it than many high fantasy novels have historically had.
 Don’t think sword and sorcery; think muskets and magic.

 I’ve got other works in progress that will fall in urban fantasy, fantasy, and SF, respectively.
 But in general you can expect me to write things that have SF/F as the predominant element, but with a prominent love story as well.
 So I have a foot in SF/F and a foot in romance–i.e., what often gets called ‘SF/F with romantic elements’.
 You can’t quite call me full-on science fiction romance, on the grounds that what love stories I write are usually not so prominent to the plots that the stories can’t exist without them.
 I don’t place as much emphasis on the romance as an outright romance novel would.
 So “SF/F with romantic elements” fits me better.

 Tell me about those other works in progress?

-You can read up about those on the Books In Progress page on my main site.
+You can read up about those on the Books In Progress page.

 What authors would you compare yourself to?